astronomer/docs/learn/airflow-amazon-web-services.md

 - Mac: `/Users/<username>/.aws`
 - Windows: `%UserProfile%/.aws`

-## Step 2: Configure your Airflow project
+## Step 2: Configure your Astro project

 The Astro CLI runs Airflow in a Docker-based environment.
 To give Airflow access to your credential files, you'll mount them as a volume in Docker.